Treatment

 Find out more about household gadgets and equipment to make life easier.

-The Spinal Muscular Atrophy UK charity also has more advice about day-to-day living with SMA.
+Spinal Muscular Atrophy (SMA) UK has more advice for children, teenagers and adults about living with SMA.

 Exercises and stretches